Royals send struggling White Sox to sixth straight loss

 The second of Soler and Lopez’s consecutive two-out, RBI hits put Kansas City up 6-0 and gave Duffy some run support.
 The Royals had scored just 15 runs over Duffy’s last eight outings.

 A.J.
 Reed hit a three-run homer, his first, with two outs in the ninth inning off Wily Peralta.
-Ian Kennedy entered the game and completed the one-out save, his 15th in 18 opportunities..
+Ian Kennedy entered the game and completed the one-out save, his 15th in 18 opportunities.

 Ivan Nova (4-9) lasted just 4 2/3 innings and struggled with his command.
 He allowed six runs and six hits with five walks.
+After giving up two runs in the first inning, Nova retired 13 of the next 14 batters before running into trouble again in the fifth with two outs, allowing five straight batters to reach base, three by walks.

+“You don’t want to give in in that situation,” Nova said.
+“There were a couple of guys I felt like I made good pitches.
+To Gordon, a couple of pitches he didn’t swing at.
+Again, I had tough luck in that situation today.”

 White Sox starters have struggled over the last three weeks, going 4-8 with a 5.11 ERA in the last 17 games.
 The last White Sox starter to throw more than six innings was Lucas Giolito on June 8.

 Ryan Goins homered in his first major league game this season, a two-run shot into the Royals’ bullpen in the sixth inning.
 That snapped a 15-inning scoring drought for the White Sox that dating to Monday’s game.